telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-getting-started.md

 ## 4. Visualize a Pdf Document

->important To visualize the pdf document you will need to set the *Source* property of the control.
+To visualize the pdf document, set the *Source* property of the control:

-* **Source** (DocumentSource): Defines the source of the document.

->note The example below shows a pdf document visualized as an EmbeddedResource.
-This is one of the options for loading a pdf inside PdfViewer control, you could check the others in the [Key Features]({%slug pdfviewer-key-features%}) topic.

 <snippet id='pdfviewer-getting-started' />

 This is the result:

 ![PdfViewer Getting Started Example](images/pdfviewer-getting-started.png "PdfViewer Getting Started Example")

+>note The example below shows a pdf document visualized as an EmbeddedResource.
+This is one of the options for loading a pdf with the PdfViewer control.
+For all available options, see the [Key Features]({%slug pdfviewer-key-features%}) topic.

 ## See Also